Android-PowerUser/Windroid_11/README.md

 #### To download and install it on the external SDCard

 Unpacking on the SD card takes over 24 hours because write permission for each file is passed to Termux individually.
 Termux is WITHOUT Phantom_Process_Killer (Android 12+) (see below) stable enough for this, but if you have you should use a PC or MicroSD to OTG adapter for the unpacking.

+Open Termux and copy/paste one of the following code:

 ```
 termux-setup-storage